 If your customers head for the door come renewal time, you need to examine where and why you lost them.
 Were those customers’ interactions with support repeatedly high-effort?
 Was it difficult for those customers to find useful help content?
 Examine your retention rate to identify the root cause(s) of any snags in your customer journey.

-6. Bounce Rate & Pages Per Session
+6. Bounce Rate and Pages Per Session

-It’s important to measure how people interact with your support content.
+It’s important to measure how people interact with your content.
 Are people leaving your site after viewing just a single page?
 How many pages do users engage with each session?
 And what are people doing after they view a piece of content?
 Are a good chunk of support tickets originating from particular pieces of help content?
-Answering these questions will help inform your content improvement strategies, which can in turn deflect support tickets.
+Answering these questions will help inform your content improvement strategies, which can help deflect support tickets.

 7. Customer Success